 As an employer, you are subject to a statutory obligation to negotiate if you regularly employ at least 20 employees, and your organisation is about to experience

-Before starting the change negotiations, you must submit a written proposal for the negotiations, which must include at least the date and location of the negotiations and a proposal on the issues to be discussed.
+Before starting the change negotiations, you must submit a written negotiation proposal, which must include at least the date and location of the negotiations and a proposal on the issues to be discussed.
+A written negotiation proposal must also be submitted to the employment authority no later than when the change negotiations begin.
 The negotiations shall address the rationale, impact, and options of measures directed at personnel.
 Often both parties have a separate representative in the negotiations.
 In the change negotiations, the parties must act constructively and negotiate in a spirit of cooperation in order to reach consensus.

 The change negotiations involve fixed time periods.
 Violating these can incur compensation payments or fines.
 Read the instructions for change negotiations carefully.